kevboh/longform/README.md

 - Daily [writing session goals](./docs/WORD_COUNTS.md#writing-sessions-and-word-count-goals) with lots of options to help fit your writing style;
 - A [workflow-based compilation tool](./docs/COMPILE.md) that can create manuscripts from your projects;
 - Support for [single-scene projects](/docs/SINGLE_SCENE_PROJECTS.md) so that your shorter works can use the same workflows and tooling as your longer ones;
-- Plus lots of commands, modals, and menu items to help you manage your work.
+- Plus, many commands, modals, and menu items to help you manage your work.

-A Getting Started guide follows; there is also reasonably-complete [documentation](./docs/).
+A Getting Started guide follows; there is also reasonably complete [documentation](./docs/).

 ## Installing

 Longform is in the Community Plugins section of Obsidian’s settings.
-You may also install it manually by copying the `main.js`, `manifest.json`, and `styles.css` files from a release into a `longform/` folder in the `.obsidian/plugins` folder of your vault.
+You may also install it manually by copying the `main.js`, `manifest.json`, and `styles.css` files from a release into a `longform/` folder in your vault's `.obsidian/plugins` folder.
 The Community Plugins interface is preferred.

 ## Getting Started

 Longform works by searching your vault for any note that contains a frontmatter entry named `longform` (don’t worry if you don’t know what that means; Longform includes tools to help you generate these files).
-You can think of these notes as the “spines” or tables of contents of your projects.
+You can think of these notes as your projects' “spines” or tables of contents.
 Let‘s walk through creating two different Longform projects: a novel and a short story.

 ### Creating a Novel

-1. To begin, find or create a folder somewhere in your vault in which you’d like to create your novel.
+1. To begin, find or create a folder in your vault where you’d like to create your novel.
 Right-click it and select `Create Longform Project`.

 ![Create Longform Project menu item](./docs/res/walkthrough-create-longform-project.png)

 2. A `Create Project` modal will appear.
 This modal lets us choose between Multi- and Single-scene project types.
 We’re creating a novel, so we’ll stick with Multi.
-The text under the project type switch explains a little about how each type of project works.
+The text under the project type switch explains how each project works.

-3. In the `Title` field, enter your novel’s title.
-For this example we’ll use `My Great Novel`.
+3. Enter your novel's title in the `Title` field.
+For this example, we’ll use `My Great Novel`.
 The modal tells us the type of project we’re creating and the location of the _Index File_ it will create in our vault.
 We’ll get into what Index Files are in a moment.

 ![A filled-out create multi-scene project modal](./docs/res/walkthrough-create-multi.png)

 > **Note**
 >
 > You don’t have to use this menu item and modal to create Longform projects.
-As you will see shortly, Longform projects are one or more notes organized around some YAML frontmatter.
+As you will see, Longform projects are one or more notes organized around some YAML frontmatter.
 You can always create a note yourself somewhere in your vault and use the `Insert Multi-Scene Frontmatter` and `Insert Single-Scene Frontmatter` commands to populate the note—Longform will recognize it automatically.
-Although not recommended, you can also author the YAML frontmatter manually, too.
+Although not recommended, you can also author the YAML frontmatter manually.

 4. Click `Create`.
 Longform has created the promised file.
-If we switch to the [Longform pane](./docs/THE_LONGFORM_PANE.md) in the sidebar the project is already selected.
+If we switch to the [Longform pane](./docs/THE_LONGFORM_PANE.md) in the sidebar, we can see the project is already selected.
 You should see three tabs: Scenes, Project, and Compile, and Scenes should be selected.

 ![The newly-created project in the Longform pane](./docs/res/walkthrough-multi-fresh-pane.png)